|

 are formatted in the "Add Event" script presented under "ITEMDATA" in VuGen scripts, presented in this table with a correspondence to the source of parameters in HTML code through AjaxScript functions:

-Within the Javascript, note that "this" refers to the text object itself, which contains a text value "x".
+Within Javascript, "this" refers to the text object itself, which in the example contains a text value "x".

 The enctype="application/x-www-form-urlencoded" in the HTML form requests the browser to send (asynchronously) what the HTTP spec calls an XMLHttpRequest by specifying Content-Type: application/x-www-form-urlencoded;charset=UTF-8 in the Request Header.